Homalco First Nation

-The Homalco First Nation (Comox language: Xwémalhkwu, also spelled χʷɛmaɬku) is a First Nations government located in Bute Inlet near the upper Sunshine Coast of British Columbia, Canada.
-The Homalco are also known, with their neighbours the Sliammon and Klahoose and the K'ómoks of nearby parts of Vancouver Island, as the Mainland Comox.
-Their ancestral tongue is the Comox language.
+Homalco First Nation (Comox language: Xwémalhkwu, also spelled χʷɛmaɬku) is a First Nations government located in Bute Inlet near the upper Sunshine Coast of British Columbia, Canada.
+The Homalco are also known, with their neighbours the Tla'amin and Klahoose and the K'ómoks First Nations of nearby parts of Vancouver Island, as the Mainland Comox.
+Their ancestral tongue is the ʔayʔajuθəm language.

-The Homalco First Nation is a member government of the Naut'sa mawt Tribal Council.
+Homalco First Nation is a member government of the Naut'sa mawt Tribal Council.